ricomariani/CG-SQL-author/docs/user_guide/13_json_output.md

 * **attributes** : optional, see the section on attributes, they appear in many places
 * **returnType** : see the relevant section below.
 * **createsObject** : true if the function will create a new object (e.g. `declare function dict_create() create object;`)

+There are also sections for `declareNoCheckFuncs`, `declareSelectFuncs`, and `declareNoCheckSelectFuncs`.

+* No check function do not have the `args` tag
+* Select functions do not have the `createsObject` tag (they can't create objects)
+* Select functions may have a `projection` instead of a `returnType` if they are table-valued

 ### Return Type